clbarnes/transformnd/README.md

 The goal is to allow downstream applications which require such transformations (e.g. image registration) to be generic over anything inheriting from `transformnd.Transform`.

+The base classes and utilities are very lightweight with few dependencies, for use as an API; additional transforms and features use extras.

 Heavily inspired by/ cribbed directly from
 [Philipp Schlegel's work in navis](https://github.com/schlegelp/navis/tree/master/navis/transforms);
 co-developed with [xform](https://github.com/schlegelp/xform/) as a red team prototype.